PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

-**Tip:** If you want to create a new form load based on an existing one, retrieve the desired form load and run the *File Definitions for Form Load* report by Direct Activation from the *Form Load Designer* form.
+**Tip:** If you want to create a new form load based on an existing one, retrieve the desired form load and run the *File Definitions for Form Load* report by Action from the *Form Load Designer* form.

 ## Defining the File